 My career as a sound recordist began during the filming of BBC Storyville’s “Simon Mann’s African Coup”, a documentary I was camera assisting on in Equatorial Guinea, West Africa.
-Prior to then, sound recording, editing and design had been a past time that lead to my art school specialism.
-Thereafter, I recorded sound in addition to lensing films myself.
-I’m now a dedicated sound recordist working on influential international broadcast and feature documentaries (particularly Arts & Music, Science, History, Specialist Factual, and Natural History), corporates, commercials, and feature films.
+Prior to then, sound recording, editing and design had been a past time that led to my art school specialism.
+Thereafter, I recorded sound in addition to lensing films myself - this mixed skillset is now a real advantage when I team up with self-shooting directors on observational documentaries.
+As a sound recordist, I work with crews both big and small on influential international broadcast and feature documentaries (particularly Arts & Music, Science, History, Specialist Factual, and Natural History), corporates, commercials, and feature films.